Sales negotiation techniques to close more deals

 Significant influence on negotiation ranges

-When a strong initial value can be established
+When you can establish a strong initial value

 Positions a favorable offer and is simple to apply